cemysce/ytf/README.md

 convenience scripts instead of attempting to run `ytf` directly (but note that `ytf` must be in the same directory as the `.bat` scripts).

-The `.bat` scritps can be run from a Windows command prompt, or by double-clicking on them (which will open a command window).
+The `.bat` scripts can be run from a Windows command prompt, or by double-clicking on them (which will open a command window).

 [^pl]: The term "playlist" is used throughout this project to refer to a